agarrharr/adam.garrett-harris.com/_posts/2015-06-26-how-to-start-learning-javascript.md

 ## Other

 * [Markdown Tutorial](http://markdowntutorial.com/)- Markdown is used for Readme files on Github as well as other places, so it's useful to know.
 It's also really easy.
-I actually write my blog in markdown as well.
+I actually [write my blog](https://raw.githubusercontent.com/aharris88/aharris88.github.io/master/_posts/2015-06-26-how-to-start-learning-javascript.md) in markdown as well.

 ## Other Other

 * [25 Days to Better Thinking](http://www.amazon.com/gp/product/0131738593/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=0131738593&linkCode=as2&tag=adahar04-20&linkId=5GHJ6JRF2RR3QX7M)
 * [A Mind for Numbers](http://www.amazon.com/gp/product/039916524X/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=039916524X&linkCode=as2&tag=adahar04-20&linkId=LBB6XRY2UHHNNHFH)

-## List of things not to learn yet (if ever)
+## List of things not to learn yet (but maybe later)

 * Coffeescript/Typescript/Flow/etc
 * Less/Sass